thamognya/TFetch/README.md

 This is a simple fetching application that is light weight and fast (as it is written in the programming language c).

-Each distro is represented by an ascii of either a bird or the distro itself (at the user's choice).

 ## Usage

 ## Pictures